Effects of Exposure to Agent Orange

 - Pittsburgh International Airport in Pennsylvania, 1972 to 1982 (758th Airlift Squadron)

-If you served in any of the above places during the above-listed timeframes, and are suffering from either a presumptive disease or other condition connected to Agent Orange exposure, you may be entitled to disability benefits.
+If you served in any of the above places during the above-listed timeframes and suffer from either a presumptive disease or other condition connected to Agent Orange exposure, you may be entitled to disability benefits.

 Get a consultation now